6 Tips to Find the Right Sacred Art For Your Church

 You’ve felt the absence…

-…of beauty in your Catholic Church, the space that is meant to speak of the Divine but some how misses the mark.
+…of beauty in your Catholic Church, the space meant to speak of the Divine but some how misses the mark.
 White walls or worse yet, cheap and tacky décor and architecture that fails to proclaim what is actually taking place in the sacrifice of the mass.
 The beautiful sacred Catholic art in your church is missing.

 6 Tips as a Sacred Art Painter to Help You